• Skip to primary navigation

 Mosquito Repellent Wipes

-Mosquito wipes are great for those who don’t like to use sprays especially for the face and neck.
-It is also very convenient to carry and you can take them on on the plane with you.
-These are 30% and lasts up to 10 hours.
+Mosquito wipes are great for those who don’t like to use sprays.
+It is also very convenient to carry as they weigh practically nothing and aren’t considered a liquid (better for those traveling with a carry on).
+These are 30% DEET and lasts up to 10 hours.

 Insect Repelling Bands